Get 20% Lifetime Off on all plans

 typescript

-For the highest accuracy, re-rank top results with an AI model:
+For the highest accuracy, re-rank the top results with a cross-encoder model or dedicated reranking API:

 typescript